nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    2. Else, the `Profile` objects instantiates a new `TableFormatter` object and loops through the list of groups, calling `TableFormatter#addRow()` for each group to create a table with the summary of each group.
 A string representing the table will then be returned.
-6. The string retrieved will be printed and the control is given back to `SplitLah`.
+6. The string retrieved will be printed out with `TextUI#printlnMessage()` and the control is given back to `SplitLah`.

 ## Product scope
 ### Target user profile